If you have heard of any myths or misconceptions about counselling/therapy. Perhaps the videos below may help put them straight.

 For more information, see Peer Support Mentoring

 All Calm Journey Psychotherapists follow strict ethical guidelines as stipulated by the National Counselling Society.
 All details of any client are kept strictly confidential.
-See Code Of Ethics
+See Code Of Ethics for more details

 Psychotherapy and Counselling sessions range from £35 to £50 per session, depending on the therapist you choose.
 Calm Journey does however offer a sliding scale for people on low incomes (Please discuss this with your chosen therapist)*.
 See How do I pay for details on payment.